 Connecticut Museums, Vineyards and More

-From charming vineyards to fascinating exhibits, the opportunities for experiencing culture and the arts are generous when you stay at Water's Edge Resort and Spa.
+From charming vineyards to fascinating exhibits, the opportunities for experiencing culture and the arts are generous when you stay in comfortable accommodations at Water's Edge Resort and Spa.
 You are within easy access of numerous Connecticut museums and other areas of interest.
 Browse the list below for the top picks among area attractions and museums in Connecticut.

 115 Cow Hill Road,